-A parent survey about Adventure Portola, Family Picnic Days, Monthly Family Dinner Nights, Literacy Nights, Art/Science Night, Parent Mindfulness Nights, Volunteer Brunch, Fitness-A-Thon and PFFO Monthly Meetings was sent to parents.
-Most events received an overall effectiveness of 60%.
-Ninja Warrior was 100% effective based on parent responses gathered.
+Family Picnic Days, Monthly Family Dinner Nights, Open House, Volunteer Brunch, Winter Festival, and Trunk or Treat and PFFO Monthly Meetings notices were sent to parents.
+Most events received an overall effectiveness of 60% on the principal survey.
+Ninja Warrior was 100% effective based on parent responses gathered.were events that attracted large numbers of parents.